toaney/gravitational-code-challenge/README.md

 # Hacker News Clone
-The goal of this project is to recreate a light weight version of hackernews using React Hooks
+The goal of this project is to recreate a light weight version of hackernews using React Hooks and the Firebase Hackernews API.

 ## Available Scripts